List strong edge coloring of some classes of graphs: Introduction

 \section{Introduction}

-A {\em proper edge coloring} is an assignment of colors to the edges such that adjacent edges receive distinct colors.
-The {\em chromatic index} $\chiup'(G)$ is the minimum number of colors in a proper edge coloring of $G$.
+A {\em proper edge coloring} of a graph is an assignment of colors to the edges such that adjacent edges receive distinct colors.
+The {\em chromatic index} $\chiup'(G)$ of a graph $G$ is the minimum number of colors needed to obtain a proper edge coloring of $G$.
 We denote the minimum and maximum degrees of vertices in $G$ by $\delta(G)$ and $\Delta(G)$, respectively.
 The well-known result on edge coloring is Vizing's theorem, which says that $\Delta(G) \leq \chiup'(G) \leq \Delta(G) + 1$.

 An edge coloring is a {\em strong edge coloring} if every color class is an induced matching.
 That is, an edge coloring is {\em strong} if for each edge $uv$, the color of $uv$ is distinct from the colors of the edges (other than $uv$) incident with $N_{G}(u) \cup N_{G}(v)$, where $N_{G}(u)$ and $N_{G}(v)$ respectively denote the neighborhood of $u$ and $v$ in $G$.
-The {\em strong chromatic index} $\chiup_{s}'(G)$ of a graph $G$ is the minimum number of colors in a strong edge coloring of $G$.
+The {\em strong chromatic index} $\chiup_{s}'(G)$ of a graph $G$ is the minimum number of colors needed to obtain a strong edge coloring of $G$.
 The concept of strong edge coloring was introduced by Fouquet and Jolivet \cite{MR737086, MR776805}.

-For the graph with maximum degree at most two, we can easily obtain the following result. \begin{proposition} If $G$ is a graph with maximum degree one, then $\chiup_{s}'(G) \leq 1$.
+For a graph with maximum degree at most two, we can easily obtain the following result. \begin{proposition} If $G$ is a graph with maximum degree one, then $\chiup_{s}'(G) \leq 1$.
 If $G$ is a graph with maximum degree two, then $\chiup_{s}'(G) \leq 5$. \end{proposition}

 In 1985, Erd{\H{o}}s and Ne{\v s}et{\v r}il constructed graphs with strong chromatic index $\frac{5}{4}\Delta(G)^{2}$ when $\Delta(G)$ is even, and $\frac{1}{4}(5\Delta(G)^{2} - 2 \Delta(G) + 1)$ when $\Delta(G)$ is odd.
-Inspired by their construction, they proposed the following strong edge coloring conjecture during a seminar in Prague. \begin{conjecture}[\cite{MR975526}] If $G$ is a graph with maximum degree $\Delta$, then
+Inspired by their construction, they proposed the following strong edge coloring conjecture during a seminar in Prague. \begin{conjecture}[Erd{\H{o}}s and Ne{\v s}et{\v r}il \cite{MR975526}] If $G$ is a graph with maximum degree $\Delta$, then